Tango Dancing Polyrhythm/Rubato Style

 Clothing care

-Because tango is danced closely, important to keep clothes clean smelling, but because of exertion while dancing, shirt underarms may become fouled by perspiration smells.
-If traveling and staying in hotels without access to washing machine, and thus forced to wash shirt in sink each night after dancing, it may be difficult to remove perspiration smells using just soap and warm water.
+Because tango is danced closely, important to keep clothes clean smelling, but because of exertion while dancing, shirt underarms may become fouled by perspiration smells, which are sometimes difficult to remove by hand washing shirt in sink.

 Enzymes in Revivex Odor Eliminator should not affect shirt fabric, but best to test on bottom hem initially, just to be safe.
 Revivex Odor Eliminator can be ordered from REI.com, Amazon.com and other retailers.